-Noncurrent asset held for sale amounting to P419.1 million as at September 30, 2020 and June 30, 2020 represents the carrying value of STI ESG's 20% ownership in Maestro Holdings.
+Noncurrent asset held for sale amounting to nil and £419.1 million as at December 31, 2020 and June 30, 2020, respectively, represents the carrying value of STI ESG's 20% ownership in Maestro Holdings.
 Maestro Holdings owns 100% of PhilPlans First, Inc. ("PhilPlans"), 99.89% of PhilhealthCare, Inc. ("PhilCare"), 91.04% of Philippine Life Assurance Corporation ("PhilLife") and 100% of Banclife Insurance Co.
 Inc. ("Banclife").
 PhilPlans is a leading pre-need company, providing innovative pension, education and life plans.
 It owns 65.0% of Rosehills Memorial Management, Inc. ("RMMI"), a company engaged in the operation and management of a memorial park, memorial and interment services and sale of memorial products.
 PhilCare is a Health Maintenance Organization ("HMO") that provides effective and quality health services and operates through its own clinics and through nationwide accredited clinics and hospitals.
 PhilLife provides financial services, such as individual, family and group life insurance, investment plans and loan privilege programs.
 Banclife is formerly engaged in the life insurance business in the Philippines.
 It ceased operations in March 2013.

 On June 27, 2017, STI ESG's BOD approved the disposal of its 20% stake in Maestro Holdings to enable the Group to focus on its core business of offering educational services.
-Since then, management had discussions with potential buyers but no final agreements were reached.
 With the classification as noncurrent asset held for sale, STI ESG ceased the use of the equity method of accounting for its investment in Maestro Holdings on June 30, 2017 and was carried at the lower of its carrying amount and fair value less costs to sell.

 On September 24, 2020, STI ESG's BOD approved the sale to a third-party investor for a consideration higher than its present carrying value, subject to completion of certain closing conditions.
-As at November 13, 2020, the documents related to the sale are being finalized.